conchoecia/chromsim/README.md

 # Usage

+(Shell scripts showcasing the functionalities below can be found under `example_scripts/`.)

 ## General-purpose parameters

 A handful of arguments apply to all or most uses for this program.
 These are: